martinsson/BugsZero-Kata/README.md

 ## Solutions
 You can look at the proposed solutions.
 They come in the form of branches prefixed by *solutions_*.
 They come in various languages and are only addressing a single problem at once.
 Why?
 Because SRP :)

+* [Make it easier to introduce or change categories](https://github.com/martinsson/BugsZero-Kata/pull/12/files). i.e. more cohesion where there is coupling

 ## Next steps
 Go use this on some other code base, like your project!